 - overcome disabilities or discouragement

-Here were some of the books we were reading about role modes for character development in homeschool high school:
+Here were some of the books we were reading about role models for character development in homeschool high school:

 God’s Smuggler by Brother Andrew.
 This was kid #5’s favorite book for all of high school.
 This is Brother Andrew’s own story of smuggling Bibles into Russia during the Cold War.